 - developing the most appropriate support plan for the individuals concerned

 To find out more about Prevent and Channel please click on the links below.

 Prevent Referral Form

-Attached to the right of this page is the Prevent Referral Form.
+If you have concerns about an individual then complete the Prevent Referral Form.
 This form should be used to report an individual who is considered to be at risk of radicalisation from extremist or terrorist narratives.

 Together we recognise that the best long term solution to preventing terrorism is to stop people becoming terrorists in the first place.
 The Prevent strategy aims to support vulnerable members of our communities by helping to divert them away from violent extremism.
 This is a challenging and complex area that requires a whole community approach' between national and local organisations and embraces the experience, energy and ideas of our local communities, as well as police officers and staff.

 If you have any questions or concerns then please contact one of the Prevent Team.
 Contact details can be found on the attached information.

 Inspector 1907 Frank Burns - 0300 122 8694

 Sgt 3236 Alex Wood - 0300 122 8694